Our 50 Mile Training Plan – Improver is designed for runners who want to do well in their 50 miler, perhaps setting a new PR.

 How Many Days Per Week?:

-The majority of this plan features 5 days of training per week.
+The majority of this 50-mile training program features 5 days of training per week.

 One day of speed work is included in this plan; this is to improve your base running speed and your running economy.